 Endorsements.
-Any commercial products, processes, or services by trade name, trademark, or other manufacturer referenced within third-party internet links do not imply in any way endorsement or recommendation of nuCamp.
-Furthermore, nuCamp does not have control over any information found at third-party links, assumes no responsibility over the availability or content of third-party sites, and cannot offer warranties, guarantee or endorse any products, services, or information offered by such links.
+Any commercial products, processes or services by trade name, trademark, or other manufacturer referenced within third-party internet links does not imply in any way endorsement or recommendation by nuCamp.
+Furthermore, nuCamp does not have control over any information found at third-party links, assumes no responsibility over availability or content of third-party sites and cannot offer warranties, guarantees, or endorsements of any products, service or information offered by such links.

 Optional Items.
 Optional items may be available on some or all floorplans and models.
 Additionally, some optional items can only be included during the manufacturing phase and cannot be added later to the trailer.
-The inclusion of optional items references or information in this manual does not imply or suggest the availability, application suitability, or inclusion for any specific unit.
+The inclusion of optional items referenced or information in this manual does not imply or suggest the availability, application suitability, or inclusion for any specific unit.